Selecting a Spinning Wheel

 Spinning wheels (those we offer) are typically classified by their general appearance.
 As new concepts are developed, this classification becomes a little blurred, but basically you have Saxony wheels (horizontal), castle wheels (vertical), Norwegian wheels (horizontal on a bench) and what we call "modern", which can take on many forms, including folding wheels electric wheels.
 You can also purchase a spindle wheel which uses a spindle to hold the spun yarn, not a bobbin.
 These work like a great wheel.
 The Indian Charkha is a good example.

-The Saxony (Traditional) is the wheel of the fairy tales - the wheel on one end, the flyer on the other, sloping frame, and normally three legs.
+This is the wheel of fairy tales - the wheel on one end, the flyer on the other, sloping frame, and normally three legs.
 Feature a side-by-side arrangement of the drive wheel and flyer (spinning head).
-The Ashford Traditional and Elizabeth, Kromski Symphony and Prelude, Jensen Production and Ultimate, Lendrum Saxony and Schacht-Reeves wheels fall into this category.
+The Ashford Traditional and Elizabeth 2; Kromski Symphony, Polonaise, and Prelude; Lendrum Saxony and Schacht-Reeves wheels fall into this category.